dorayaki4369/laravel-decorator/README.md

 ### 2. Apply the decorator

 You can apply the decorator to a method.
+The applicable classes and methods must meet the following conditions:

+1. The target class must be instantiable from the service container.
+2. The target class or method must not be final.
+3. The target method must be public.
-The target class must not be a final class and when you using php 8.1 or earlier, the class must not be a readonly class.
+4. The target method must not be a static method.
+5. When you using php 8.3 or earlier, the target class must not be a readonly class.

 ```php
 namespace App\Services;